scality/metalk8s/docs/installation/bootstrap.rst

         that if you change this ``portmap`` the Workload Plane Ingress will be exposed on IPs matching the ``portmap`` range of IP on every member of the cluster

+      The ``nodeport`` field is not mandatory, though can be changed in order to expose the ``nodePort`` services on different IPs, with ``cidr`` you can define a list of range of IP addresses that will be used at the host level for each member of the cluster to expose the ``nodePort`` services (default to node Workload Plane IP)

 The ``proxies`` field can be omitted if there is no proxy to configure.
 The 2 entries ``http`` and ``https`` are used to configure the containerd